Recommended Grand Canyon Packing List

 When you’re preparing for a camping trip or hike, your choice of clothing and footwear will determine whether your trip is comfortable or totally inconvenient.
 Before you pick out a piece of clothing based on its appearance and comfort alone, check to see which materials were used in its creation.
 Certain fabrics are ideal for warm weather hiking, while others are best used for cold weather camping.
 Let’s discuss the benefits of three popular clothing materials:

 - Moisture-wicking fabric: Many fabrics are available with moisture-wicking properties, including polyester, nylon and Merino wool.
 These fabrics wick away sweat to keep you dry and reduce heat loss.
 Nylon and polyester are also very lightweight, lightening the load on your back and in your pack.
+These fabrics are great year round, but especially in the cooler months.

 - Waterproof, water-resistant and water-repellent materials: Waterproof materials do not allow water to penetrate beneath their surface.
 Water-resistant materials actively prevent some, but not all, moisture from penetrating.
 Water-repellent materials have a coating that delays water from getting through.